DrBlackross/transformer-base-Ai-kraken/README.md

 8. Analyzing Trade History

-Upon a graceful shutdown of the bot (via Ctrl+C), a trade_history.csv file will be generated or updated in the project's root directory.
+Upon a shutdown of the bot (via Ctrl+C), a trade_history.csv file will be generated or updated in the project's root directory.
 This file contains a detailed record of all transactions executed during that session, including trade type, amount, price, and timestamp.

 (the usual yada-yada)
 Disclaimer: Cryptocurrency trading carries substantial financial risk, including the potential for total loss of capital.
 This trading bot is provided for educational, research, and experimental purposes only.
 It is not financial advice.
 Do not use this bot for live trading with funds you cannot afford to lose.
 Always thoroughly understand the code, test extensively in paper trading mode, and fully comprehend the risks involved before deploying any automated trading system with real money.
 The author assumes no responsibility for any financial losses incurred through the use of this software.